Technical Summary

 - A point estimate of market value (£) with upper and lower bounds

-- A confidence tier (1–3, or declined) with Forecast Standard Deviation mapped to the EAA common 0–7 scale
+- A per-property Forecast Standard Deviation mapped to the Fitch A–D classification bands and the EAA common 0–7 scale (or a no-value response)

 - Comparable transactions supporting the estimate